twofold-rsc/twofold/sites/website/app/pages/(main)/docs/reference/static-assets.md

 ## Images

 Images are importable by any component in your app.
-Importing an image will give a URL to use in `src` or `href` attributes.
+Importing an image will give a URL that's usable in `src` or `href` attributes.

 ```tsx
 // app/pages/index.page.tsx